gcanti/fp-ts/docs/modules/Foldable.ts.md

 Similar to 'reduce', but the result is encapsulated in a monad.

-Note: this function is not generally stack-safe, e.g., for monads which build up thunks a la `IO`.
+Note: this function is not generally stack-safe, e.g., for monads which build up thunks a la `Sync`.

 **Signature**